buchananta/web-sprint-challenge-advanced-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

-1. Explain how to build stateful class components. like a functional component, one a class that extends react.component, state and props go inside a constructor(). and isntead of changing state with hooks, one uses setState.
+1. Explain how to build stateful class components. like a functional component, one a class that extends react.component, state and props go inside a constructor(). and isntead of changing state with hooks, one uses setState. also, there is a persistent presence of 'this'
 2. Describe the different phases of the component lifecycle. mounting when it's first rendered, updating whenever state changes, unmounting at the end when it is no longer rendered.
-3. Demonstrate an understanding of class component lifecycle methods. you mean like componentdidmount componentdidupdate, componentwillunmount?
+3. Demonstrate an understanding of class component lifecycle methods. you mean like componentdidmount componentdidupdate, componentwillunmount? they just run at the end of each lifecycle stage. after the mount, after every update, and at the end after it unmounts.

 4. Define stateful logic.
-    according to the English language, it should be logic that acts on the state (so, in this case, it would be the bits that get rendered based on changes in state.
-But in programming we turn everything upside down, and so it's the logic/programming that alters state.
+    Grammatically I think it should be logic that changes based on the state.
+(Stateful: 'maintains or is dependent on the previous state of an application, process, etc. Contrasted with "stateless"') So, in this case, it would be the bits that do different things (for example, render) based on changes in state.
+HOWEVER, in programming we turn everything upside down, and so it's the logic or code that alters and updates state.

-5. Describe how to test a React component with React Testing Library. import render from the testing-library/react or whatever the library is. render the component, then use help functions created to test different parts of it.
+5. Describe how to test a React component with React Testing Library. import render from the testing-library/react or whatever the library is. render the component, then use helper functions created to test different parts of it.
+Oh, and that all goes in a file with *.test.js naming scheme.
+And then do 'npm test' in the console.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions